-The figure presents the exposure of 17 EU policy areas to the major climate risks identified in this report.
-The selection of EU policy areas is based on the TFEU and focuses on those policy areas in which the EU has exclusive, shared or supportive competences (as defined in TFEU Articles 3, 4 and 6).
+Note: The figure presents the exposure of 17 EU policy areas to the major climate risks identified in this report.
+The selection of EU policy areas is based on the Treaty on the Functioning of the European Union (TFEU) and focuses on those policy areas in which the EU has exclusive, shared or supportive competences (as defined in TFEU Articles 3, 4 and 6).